ArixElo/B250M-Z270-macOS-EFI/README.md

 - Network,
 - Night Shift,
 - Bluetooth with a Realtek Dongle (also works on Monterey!),
-- iMessage and FaceTime after running iMessageFix (https://t.me/arixnara/29),
+- iMessage and FaceTime after running iMessageFix (https://t.me/arixnara/29) **For Ventura this fix is not required.**,
 - System updates.

 ## What's not working: